 Some of the excuses are down to your individual traits.
 If you’re scared, you need to overcome your fears.
 However, others are driven by myths that are false.
 By believing them, you let mistruths prevent you from experiencing an activity that could become a significant part of your life.

 It’s Hard To Get Into

 Not the kayak itself!
 The sport, as a whole, is a specialist activity as it requires a handful of essentials.
 You can’t do it without water or a vessel and protective clothing.
 Thankfully, you don’t have to look far.
 For example, kayak classes take place on rivers, lakes, and even swimming pools.
 Water shoes for kayaking and hiking are available at all good sports stores, while you can rent a kayak for the first couple of attempts.
 It’s more accessible than you imagine.
-Google your nearest class and the answer will surprise you.
+Google your nearest class, or read some fishing kayak reviews, and the answer will surprise you.

 They Aren’t Stable

 Like all good lies, this myth used to have an element of truth.
 In the past, kayaks were designed to sail long distances without expending energy, and stability wasn’t high as a result.
 To keep your balance, you had to be pretty handy in a kayak.
 Still, those were the old-fashioned designs.
 Today, the average kayak is incredibly stable and very easy to keep on top of the water.
 Yes, tipping is scary, and it is dangerous, yet it’s not the death sentence that people assume, which brings us onto the next myth…